zchee/neovim-wiki/Code-overview.md

 Here are a few hints for finding your way around the source code.
 This doesn't make it less complex than it is, but it gets you started.

-You might also want to read `:help development`.

 ## Jumping around

 First of all, use `:make tags` to generate a tags file, so that you can use